isomerpages/moe-zhangdepri/_our-programmes/IP Core Curriculum/Science.md

 <p><strong>Pedagogy</strong>
 </p>
 <p>Inquiry-Based Learning, Experiential Learning, Investigative Work and
-E-pedagogy</p>
+E-pedagogy.</p>
 <p><strong>Programmes</strong>
 </p>
 <p>The Science department embarks on programmes to build students' knowledge,
 values and skills in Science concepts and to enable them to apply and see the relation between Science and the environment around them.
-These include a variety of approaches such as learning from the environment, small group experiential learning in Science, Science Centre Learning Journeysenrichment programmes to stretch the thinking in higher ability learners.</p>
+These include a variety of approaches such as learning from the environment, small group experiential learning in Science, Science Centre Learning Journeys, enrichment programmes to stretch the thinking in higher ability learners.</p>
 <p><strong><u>Key Programmes for Different Levels</u></strong>
 </p>